Frequently Asked Questions - JFK Database Explorer

 Where Does This Database Come From?

-This copy of the JFK Records Collection electronic index was supplied to the MFF by Ramon Herrera, a private researcher who used software to "scrape" the records data off the public pages of the National Archives search system.
+An earlier copy of the JFK Records Collection electronic index was supplied to the MFF by Ramon Herrera, a private researcher who used software to "scrape" the records data off the public pages of the National Archives search system.
 This work was done over the summer of 2015, and was in use until July 2021.

 The MFF has added the additional programming to create a sophisticated browse-and-search interface to this database, and entitled the result the JFK Database Explorer.

 What are RIF Records?

 RIF stands for Record Identification Form.
 Each document in the JFK electronic index, aka database, has a unique 13-digit record number, along with various other form fields of "metadata" which describe the document.
 The fields are:

 - Record Number - 13-digit unique record number assigned by NARA (XXX-XXXXX-XXXXX)

 - Record Series - Groupings of documents into series

 - Agency - Name of agency releasing the document